Outdoor plants

 Commonly known as red bottlebrush, crimson bottlebrush, or lemon bottlebrush (Callistemon citrinus), this is one of the hardiest evergreen shrubs.
 It can be grown in pots or directly in soil.
 When planted in soil, it can reach more than 3 m (3.2') in height.

 It is widely used for its thorny red flowers which decorate the corners of gardens, terraces and patios.
 It is a shrub that prefers direct exposure to the sun.
+Also noteworthy is its ability to attract pollinators like bees and butterflies, contributing to a healthy ecosystem in your garden.

 Winter Outdoor Plants for Pots - Common red bottlebrush